Gino Gradkowski

-Gino Gradkowski (born November 5, 1988) is a former American football center.
+Gino Gradkowski (born November 5, 1988) is an American football coach and former center.
+He is the offensive coordinator and offensive line coach for Rowan University, positions he has held since 2024.
+He was recently the offensive line coach for the St. Louis Battlehawks of the United Football League (UFL).
 He played college football at the University of Delaware.
-He was drafted by the Baltimore Ravens in the fourth round of the 2012 NFL Draft.
+He was selected by the Baltimore Ravens in the fourth round of the 2012 NFL draft.

 College career

 Gradkowski played college football as a guard and a center.
 He began his career playing for West Virginia University.
 He later transferred to the University of Delaware.
 He started all fifteen games as a junior.

 Professional career

 Baltimore Ravens

-Gradkowski was drafted in the 4th round (98th overall) of the 2012 NFL Draft by the Baltimore Ravens.
+Gradkowski was selected in the fourth round (98th overall) of the 2012 NFL draft by the Baltimore Ravens.
 In his first season with the team, the Ravens won Super Bowl XLVII.
 The game's MVP was Joe Flacco, who was also a transfer to the Delaware Blue Hens.
 With the retirement of Matt Birk following the 2012 season, Gradkowski became the starting center for the Ravens.

-Denver Broncos
+Denver Broncos (first stint)

 Gradkowski was traded to the Denver Broncos on April 1, 2015, for draft picks.
 He was waived by the Broncos on September 6.